nuuuwan/news_lk3_data/README.md

 The Criminal Investigation Department (CID) apprehended him in connection with the substandard human intravenous immunoglobulin (IVIG) procurement scandal.

 Dr. Ratnayake was placed under arrest 9 hours after he arrived at the CID premises on Friday morning to provide a statement.

+UPDATE: Dr. Ratnayake has been brought to the Magazine New Remand Prison in Colombo after the Maligakanda Magistrate ordered to place him behind bars on remand.
+He is slated to be moved to the Mahara Prison later.

 ◼️